mutualmobile/AFHARchiver/README.md

 ## How to use the HARchiver

-Using a HARChiver is as simple as creating an instance of it, and telling it to start.
+Using a HARchiver is as simple as creating an instance of it, and telling it to start.
 The archiver will archive requests as they come in directly to disk at the path you specify.

 ``` objective-c
 	self.afArchiver = [[AFHTTPRequestOperationHARchiver alloc] initWithPath:path error:nil];